-In the political-security domain, the G8 had decided to deal in its leaders' document with the global security issues of nonproliferation, counterterrorism, peace-building and peacekeeping crime.
-These would provide a frame for many of the regional issues to be discussed, a list that included Iran, North Korea, Zimbabwe, the Middle East peace process (MEPP), the political situation in Lebanon and perhaps Sudan, the Caucuses and Kosovo.
-There would be a specific reference to peace-building and peacekeeping and innocuous comments on crime, followed by text on the regional issues flagged at the summit.
+In the political-security domain, the G8 had decided to deal in the leaders' document with the global security issues of nonproliferation, counterterrorism, peace-building, peacekeeping and crime.
+These themes would provide a frame for many of the regional issues to be discussed.
+This list included Iran, North Korea, Zimbabwe, the Middle East peace process (MEPP), and the political situation in Lebanon.
+It might include Sudan, the Caucuses and Kosovo as well.

+There would be a specific reference to peace-building and peacekeeping and innocuous comments on crime.
+These would be followed by text on the regional issues flagged at the summit.
 There were issues about which countries to discuss and how to report G8 conclusions.
-But like last year on Kosovo ways were found to say something constructive and meaningful.
+But like last year on Kosovo, ways would be found to say something constructive and meaningful.